BY SHILLA COLLECTIVE

 “Shilla” is not a passing formation; it is a fervent and sincere attempt to reimagine modes of artistic organization under exceptional circumstances.
 It is an act of resistance, an open house, and a shared space animated by dialogue, driven by the thrill of discovery, and attuned to the boundless possibilities of art.

-In the context of exile, far from Khartoum, and within an unfamiliar artistic landscape, “Shilla” found itself confronted with an unknown space — one that stirred its instincts and compelled it to question itself and its creative process, through openness to the experiences and approaches of
+In the context of exile, far from Khartoum, and within an unfamiliar artistic landscape, “Shilla” found itself confronted with an unknown space — one that stirred its instincts and compelled it to question itself and its creative process, through openness to the experiences and approaches of others in art and cultural work.

 Nairobi’s artistic scene, despite its diversity, is marked by clear organizational structures rooted in collaborative practice — especially through what is globally known as “art collectives.”